trguduru/credit_card_fraud_detection/README.md

 * Applied *StandardScaler* to scale the dependent features.
 * Split the data with a test split size of 30% data.

-Here are few plots in feature engineering.
+Here are a few plots in feature engineering.
 ![](images/heatmap.png)
 This heatmap shows that positive and negative correlation between various features.
-It seems lat,long with merchant lat long has a high positive correlation.
+It seems lat, long with merchant lat long has a high positive correlation.
 Amount and fraud are positive and transaction time and age are in negative correlation.

 ![](images/feature_imp.png)
 This plot shows the important features in predicting whether a transaction is fraud or not.